alexacejaa/C_Unix-Shell_Signaling_IO-Redirect/README.md

 r - will command the program to execute the previous command.

 The program compiles and runs efficiently with small bugs such as:
 - r n commmands sometimes cause the program to crash and not complete the cycle.
 - r command sometimes causes the program to crash an not complete the cycle.
+- I/O Redirection may cause program to crash.

-- Sources Used Included Below -
+Sources Used Included Below -
-- Example codes provided by Dr. Kar were also used as reference. -
+Example codes provided by Dr. Kar were also used as reference. -
 Shell Structure:
 https://www.gnu.org/software/libc/manual/html_node/Implementing-a-Shell.html